An Essential Guide for New Airbnb Hosts [2026]

 • Doesn’t Airbnb’s Aircover offer coverage specific to short-term rentals?
 Why not just use that?

 • Aircover looks like the perfect coverage solution to the STR insurance problem because Airbnb wants you to use their booking platform – but it’s not.
-Reviews alone will tell you that Aircover has real problems and further more, Airbnb explictly states that Aircover is not insurance.
-Plus, all you have done is relegated yourself to dealing with Airbnb whenever you have a claim in hopes they respond to your submission.
+Reviews alone will tell you that Aircover has real problems, and furthermore, Airbnb explictly states that Aircover is not insurance.
+Plus, all you have done is relegated yourself to dealing with Airbnb whenever you have a claim in hopes that they respond to your submission.
 When you have a comprehensive short-term rental insurance policy with your name on it, you can be confident in a response to your claim.

-Make no mistake: if you Airbnb host long enough, you will eventually have a claim from accidents or damages.
-You should make sure you have an Airbnb host protection plan so you’re covered from the fallout – both loss and liability.
+Make no mistake: If you Airbnb host long enough, you will eventually have a claim from accidents or damages.
+You should make sure you have an Airbnb Host Protection Plan, so you’re covered from the fallout.
+You should also get the right insurance, because AirCover isn’t insurance

 Airbnb Host Coverage from Proper Insurance: Three Policies in One